KDS-repo/redesigned-spork/README.md

 js-calculator/ - Root directory of the project.
 Contains config files -dist/ - Webpack target directory.
-Contains packed .js file and linked .html -node_modules/ - Npm module directory.
+Contains packed .js file and linked .html -docs/ - Same files as in dist, used by github pages to host the app -node_modules/ - Npm module directory.
 Managed automatically -src/ - Source code for the project.
 Contains index.js, an entry point for Webpack --modules/ - Separate .js files